Financial Aid

 Williston Hall, Room 101

-(617) 989-4174
+(617) 989-5044

 Wentworth Institute of Technology is committed to offering financial support to those who qualify for assistance.
 We encourage all students to apply for financial aid.
 Wentworth believes that the primary responsibility for meeting your cost of education rests with you and your family.
-Financial assistance is intended to supplement your own resources.
+Financial aid is intended to supplement your own resources.

 How to Apply for Financial Aid

-Financial assistance decisions are made on the basis of financial need, satisfactory academic progress, and the availability of funds.
-In order to determine your financial need, you must file the Free Application for Federal Student Aid (FAFSA) each year to determine eligibility.
-This form can be completed online any time after October 1.
-The 2024-2025 FAFSA will be available in December 2023.
-In order to complete this form, a student must apply for an FSA ID.
-In the case of a dependent student, the parent completing the FAFSA must also apply for an FSA ID.
+The Free Application for Federal Student Aid (FAFSA) is used to determine your eligibility for all need-based financial aid offered by Wentworth.
+Financial assistance decisions are made based on financial need, satisfactory academic progress, and the availability of funds.
+To determine your financial need, you must file the Free Application for Federal Student Aid (FAFSA) each year to determine eligibility.
+This form can be completed on studentaid.gov any time after October 1.
+The opening of the 2025-2026 FAFSA may be delayed and updates will be posted on studentaid.gov regarding delays.
+To complete this form, a student must apply for an FSA ID.
+In the case of dependent students, the contributors also completing the FAFSA must apply for their own FSA ID.

 General Eligibility Requirements

-In order to be eligible for any of the Federal Aid programs, a student must:
+To be eligible for any of the Federal Aid programs, a student must:

-• Be a US citizen or eligible non-citizen
+- Be a US citizen or eligible non-citizen

-• Be admitted to an eligible program
+- Be admitted to Wentworth in an approved degree or certificate bearing eligible program

-• Not owe a refund or a grant, or be in default status on any federal student loan
+- Not owe a refund or a grant, or be in default status on any federal student loan

-• Not have borrowed in excess of the annual aggregate loan limits
+- Not have borrowed in excess of the annual aggregate loan limits

-• Have financial need as determined by the federal formulas and need analysis guidelines
+- Have financial need as determined by the federal formulas and need analysis guidelines

-• Maintain Satisfactory Academic Progress (SAP) [See requirements listed in this catalog]
+- Maintain Satisfactory Academic Progress (SAP) [See requirements listed in this catalog]

 International Students